Geometry of the cumulant series in diffusion MRI: Results

 We kept the $\ell=2$ terms in Eq.~(\ref{eq:iRICE}), not just $\ell=0$, because $N_4=6$ directions are enough to obtain unbiased $\D^{2m}$ estimates (and hence, DTI) at no extra cost.
 Unfortunately, the $\O(b^2)$ estimates of $\beta\Q^{2m}+\beta^2 \T^{2m}$ terms will be biased by the presence of $\T^{4m}$, as the 4-design cannot detect these two as orthogonal.

-Minimal 4-designs combined with required $b$ and $\beta$ contain fewer measurements than the total dof in $\D$ and $\C$.
+Minimal 4-designs combined with required $b$ and $\beta$ contain fewer measurements than the total DOF in $\D$ and $\C$.
 Thus, Eq.~(\ref{eq:iRICE}) provides a method for the fastest unbiased estimation of $\Dz$, $\Dt$, $\Tz$, and $\Qz$ components, and the invariants (\ref{FA})--(\ref{muFA}).
 Table~\ref{tab:TableProtocolsComparison} shows the proposed minimal iRICE protocols for MD, FA, MK, based on measurements with 12 $\B$ tensors; and MD, FA, MK, \mFA with 15 $\B$ tensors.
-These numbers are notably smaller than $21=6+15$ or $27=6+21$ needed to determine all dof (besides $S|_{b=0}$).
-These protocols involve fewer measurements than was previously anticipated \cite{HANSEN2013}.
-Previous fast protocols are shown for comparison.
+These numbers are notably smaller than $21=6+15$ or $27=6+21$ that were thought needed to simultaneously estimate all DOF (besides $S|_{b=0}$).
+While short acquisitions focused on just a few invariants have been developed\cite{HANSEN2013,HANSEN2016b}, \rvleft[R4]{} \update{the present formulation allows for shorter and fully optimal protocols.
+In the 1-3-9 scheme of Ref.~\cite{HANSEN2013}, MD is estimated from the lower-$b$ shell assuming no $\sim b^2$ contributions, which may lead to spatially varying biases, while the 1-9-9 scheme of Ref.~\cite{HANSEN2016b} uses approximately $50\%$ more measurements than the minimum 1-6-6 required, Table~\ref{tab:TableProtocolsComparison}.} Our comprehensive approach based on spherical designs identifies protocols that require fewer measurements (Table~\ref{tab:TableProtocolsComparison}) while guaranteeing that these are, in fact, the shortest possible for a given cumulant order.

-Minimal and extensive acquisitions are compared in Figs.~\ref{fig:bothfastRICEcomparison}a,c. iRICE maps show a near-identical contrast , even in regions with large $\Sf$ such as WM fiber crossings, despite having 8-fold fewer measurements and not estimating full tensors.
+Minimal and extensive acquisitions are compared in Figs.~\ref{fig:bothfastRICEcomparison}a,c. iRICE maps show a near-identical contrast, even in regions with large $\Sf$ such as WM fiber crossings, despite having 8-fold fewer measurements and not estimating full tensors.
 Scatter plots, Figs.~\ref{fig:bothfastRICEcomparison}b,d, do not show biases.